blameicey/blameicey/README.md

 ## About

-Solo FiveM developer from the Philippines focused on creating performant, production-ready resources with clean architecture and long-term maintainability.
+Solo FiveM developer focused on creating performant, production-ready resources with clean architecture and long-term maintainability.

 ## Projects